KitwanaSh/prompting-chat/README.md

 ## The project
 The project itself is built based on a full stack solution.
 We use next Js 13 and other features like authenticators, ...
 To make everything work fine.
+Next, we are going to continue with next 13.